Documentation Index

 ShopByCategory | pages/home/shop-by-category.blade.php | Root categories |

-resources/views/pages/home.blade.php to change the homepage layout.
+Remove or reorder these components in resources/views/pages/home.blade.php to change the homepage layout.

 Checkout

-To modify the checkout flow, edit the action classes inapp/Actions/Checkout/.
+To modify the checkout flow, edit the action classes in app/Actions/Checkout/.
 Each action handles one concern, so you can change how shipping rates are calculated without touching payment logic.

 To add a new payment provider, implement the provider using Shopper’s payment system and register it in your admin panel.
 The checkout will automatically pick it up through FetchPaymentMethods.